anga/crap_server/README.md

 [![Code Climate](https://codeclimate.com/github/anga/crap_server/badges/gpa.svg)](https://codeclimate.com/github/anga/crap_server)

 Really thin and non intuitive ruby server.
 Made to be fast and ready for really heavy servers (not only http server).
-Use Preforking and Evented pattern.
+Use Preforking, Evented IO and a Thread Pool to handle each connection and prevent get stuck by some slow query.

 # Another one?